Your browser's cookie functionality is turned off. Please turn it on to use our services.

 For rhodium orders over 20 oz please call us at 1 877 775-4826.

-Rhodium is part of a group of metals called the platinum group metals (platinum, palladium, ruthenium, iridium, and osmium).
+Rhodium is part of a group of precious metals called the platinum group metals (platinum, palladium, ruthenium, iridium, and osmium).
 These platinum group metals have similar chemical and physical properties.

 Yes rhodium is rarer than gold.